qiskit-community/qiskit-ionq/README.md

 If you receive the error `SSLError(SSLCertVerificationError)` or otherwise are unable to connect succesfully, there are a few possible resolutions:

-1. Try accessing https://api.ionq.co/v0.3/health in your browser, if this does not load, you need to contact an IT administrator about allowing IonQ API access.
+1. Try accessing <https://api.ionq.co/v0.3/health> in your browser; if this does not load, you need to contact an IT administrator about allowing IonQ API access.
-1. `pip install pip_system_certs` instructs python to use the same certificate roots of trust as your local browser, install this if the first step succeeded but qiskit-ionq continues to have issues.
+2. `pip install pip_system_certs` instructs python to use the same certificate roots of trust as your local browser - install this if the first step succeeded but qiskit-ionq continues to have issues.
-1. You can debug further by running `res = requests.get('https://api.ionq.co/v0.3/health', timeout=30)` and inspecting res, you should receive a 200 response with the content `{"status": "pass"}`.
+3. You can debug further by running `res = requests.get('https://api.ionq.co/v0.3/health', timeout=30)` and inspecting `res`, you should receive a 200 response with the content `{"status": "pass"}`.
 If you see a corporate or ISP login page, you will need to contact a local IT administrator to debug further.

 ## Documentation